fungos/blog/content/post/rust-windows-vscode.md

 The files in question are in `%HOMEPATH%\.rustup\toolchains\stable-x86_64-pc-windows-msvc\lib\rustlib\etc` and must be copied to `%HOMEPATH%\.vscode\extensions\ms-vscode.cpptools-0.12.2\debugAdapters\vsdbg\bin\Visualizers` (note the version on ms-vscode.cpptools path, this can be different for your case).

 If a custom visualizer is needed, an entry `"visualizerFile"` can be set inside `launch.json` (environment variables can be referenced as `${env:VAR}`), so for example, one can set: `"visualizerFile": "${env:HOMEPATH}/.rustup/toolchains/stable-x86_64-pc-windows-msvc/lib/rustlib/etc/libcore.natvis"`.
-For the moment only one file can be used, an [issue](https://github.com/Microsoft/vscode-cpptools/issues/925) is open to make it accept multiple files thought.
+For the moment, only one file can be used, an [issue](https://github.com/Microsoft/vscode-cpptools/issues/925) is open to make it work with multiple files.

 ## Debugging